tabadines00/tabadines00/README.md

 ### Hello!

-I am Thomas, a new grad creating projects related to Web Development, Natural Language Processing, and other topics that interest me!
+I'm Thomas, creating projects related to full-stack Web Applications, Natural Language Processing, and other topics that interest me!
+I've been doing Software Development for small businesses using my technical skills to design, develop, and deploy solutions.

 <!--
 Here are some ideas to get you started: